PelionIoT/meta-mbl/docs/pr-guidelines.md

 ### 2. Force Push Flow: When the pull request initially contains multiple commits

-This should be the less common case (we prefer small pull requests) and is strongly discouraged.
+This should be the less common case.

 If there are initially multiple commits in a pull request that shouldn't be squashed, and it makes more sense to have one pull request rather than